Animals & Nature

 Extinct Animals Quiz: Test Your Knowledge

 The Passenger Pigeon went from being the most abundant bird in North America — with flocks of billions that darkened the sky for days — to complete extinction in just a few decades.
-This quiz covers 50 questions spanning famous extinctions, recent losses, de-extinction science, and the forces that drive species to disappear forever.
+This quiz explores the species we've lost and the fight to bring some back.

 How It Works